DavidGomez-dev/meddiccscorelanding/_pages/privacy.md

 We may use third-party advertising companies to serve ads when you visit the Application.
 These companies may use information about your visits to the Application and other websites that are contained in web cookies in order to provide advertisements about goods and services of interest to you.

+Currently there is no Advertisement on the App.

 ### Affiliates

 We may share your information with our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
 Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.

 ### Business Partners

-We may share your information with our business partners to offer you certain products, services or promotions.
+We will not share your information with any business partners to offer you certain products, services or promotions.

 ### Offer Wall